Vitiligo: Society and culture

-The change in appearance caused by vitiligo can impact a person's emotional and psychological well-being.
-It may create difficulty in becoming or remaining employed, particularly if vitiligo develops on visible areas of the body, such as the face, hands, or arms.
+The altered appearance caused by vitiligo can affect a person's emotional and psychological well-being.
+It may lead to employment difficulties, particularly if vitiligo develops on visible areas of the body, such as the face, hands, or arms.
 Participating in a vitiligo support group may improve social coping skills and emotional resilience.

-Notable people with vitiligo
+Notable people

-Notable cases include American pop singer Michael Jackson, American rapper Krizz Kaliko, Canadian fashion model Winnie Harlow, New Zealand singer-songwriter Kimbra, American actor David Dastmalchian and Argentine musician Charly García.
-Professional wrestler Bryan Danielson and French actor Michaël Youn are also affected, as is former French Prime Minister Édouard Philippe, Miss Universe Egypt 2024 Logina Salah, former Roman Catholic priest, Governor of Pampanga and TV host Eddie Panlilio, and model and former Miss Colombia 2007 Taliana Vargas.
+The American pop singer Michael Jackson had the condition, which he obscured with costumes and makeup until it covered his body.
+This led to some inaccurate speculation that he had bleached his skin.
+Other notable cases include the American rapper Krizz Kaliko, the Canadian fashion model Winnie Harlow, the New Zealand singer-songwriter Kimbra, the American actor David Dastmalchian, the Argentine musician Charly García, the professional wrestler Bryan Danielson, the French actor Michaël Youn, the former French Prime Minister Édouard Philippe, Miss Universe Egypt 2024 Logina Salah, governor of Pampanga Eddie Panlilio, and the Colombian model Taliana Vargas.

 In popular culture

-The Adult Swim animated sitcom The Boondocks satirizes the idea of vitiligo in Uncle Ruckus, one of the show's characters.
-Ruckus, who is black, frequently claims to be white, often stating that he has "Re-vitiligo, the opposite of what Michael Jackson had."
-He frequently uses this argument to maintain that he is actually white, leading him to commit delusional and racist antics in nearly every episode.
+The adult animated sitcom The Boondocks satirizes the idea of vitiligo in Uncle Ruckus, one of the show's characters.
+Ruckus, who is black, frequently claims to be white, often stating that he has "re-vitiligo, the opposite of what Michael Jackson had".
+He frequently uses this argument to maintain that he is actually white, leading him to commit delusional and racist antics.